 “They are consistently going above and beyond, and in many cases it’s unsolicited,” Kozlowski said.
 “I try to give them my business every opportunity that I have.
 I always recommend them.
 One, because I truly think that their service and their products are well above average — exceptional.
 And two, because I always think that their service to the community should be recognized.”

-Kozlowski, who is also the founder of North Shore Neighbors Breast Cancer Coalition, a nonprofit that raises funds to provide support services for local families fighting cancer, approached the owners seeking donations as part of a fundraising effort for local boy Thomas Scully, who was fighting anaplastic ependymoma, a form of brain cancer.
+Kozlowski, who is also the founder of North Shore Neighbors Breast Cancer Coalition, a nonprofit that raises funds to provide support services for local families fighting cancer, approached the owner seeking donations as part of a fundraising effort for local boy Thomas Scully, who was fighting anaplastic ependymoma, a form of brain cancer.

 Jennifer Brunet, Thomas’ aunt, said there were two fundraisers held for her brother’s family — at the Miller Place Fire Department and at Napper Tandy’s Irish Pub in Miller Place, which is now Recipe 7.
-Brunet said at the second fundraiser, in 2015, O’Grady and Fink ran the show.
+Brunet said at the second fundraiser, in 2015, O’Grady ran the show.

 “They genuinely wanted to be there for Thomas,” she said.
 “Not only did they donate stuff, every staff member came and donated their time to help — brought food, brought raffle items — they did everything.”